vibhauniyal/BridgePG-Java/README.md

 # BridgePG-Java
 CSC Bridge PG Integration Kit in Java

    Instructions:

-*.
-Reset your password by using the link you have recieved via email.
+     1.Reset your password by using the link you have recieved via email.

-*.
-Supported JRE platforms are JRE 1.7+.
-Please also make sure that Java installation has unlimited strength jurisdiction policy of Java Cryptography Extension (JCE) installed.
+     2.Supported JRE platforms are JRE 1.7+.

+     3.Please also make sure that Java installation has unlimited strength jurisdiction policy of Java Cryptography Extension (JCE) installed.
-*.

 Login to Merchant Center Portal: "portal.csccloud.in" and follow the below steps:

       Generate Connect Config.
 File
         1.Click on “CSC Connect”.